dojo/docs/dojox/mobile/SpinWheelSlot.rst

 Examples
 ========

-See the `dojox.mobile.SpinWheel <dojox/mobile/SpinWheel>`_ widget for various examples.
+See the :ref:`dojox.mobile.SpinWheel <dojox/mobile/SpinWheel>` widget for various examples.